OxfordHCC/CAMCAD/submit.md

 ### Policy on Use of Generative AI Models

 Text, images, or other media generated from generative AI models, such as ChatGPT, must be clearly marked where such tools are used for purposes beyond editing the author’s own text.
 Please carefully review the ACM Policy on Authorship (updated September 16, 2025) before you use these tools.
 The [SIGCHI blog post](https://sigchi.org/news/blog/acm-publications-policy-guidance-for-sigchi-venues/) describes approaches to acknowledging the use of such tools and we refer to it for guidance.
 While we do not anticipate using tools on a large scale to detect synthetic media, we will investigate submissions brought to our attention and desk-reject submissions where synthetic media use is not clearly marked.

+### Copyright and Third-Party Materials

+By submitting to CAMCAD, you confirm that you are the **author and copyright holder** of all materials you include, especially photos, illustrations, figures, screenshots, icons.
+Submitted work must comply with **ACM policies**, which require that you either:
+- own the rights to any images and other third-party materials you include, **and/or**
+- have obtained **written permission/approval** to reproduce and distribute them.

+If you are using **third-party images as a key source** for your poster or pictorial, please include a brief note to reviewers (within the anonymised submission) describing your plan for obtaining the necessary copyright permissions for the camera-ready version.

+### Policy on Research Involving Human Participants and Subjects

+Any research in submissions that involve human subjects must go through the appropriate ethics review requirements that apply to the authors’ research environment.
+As research environments vary considerably with regard to their requirements, authors are asked to submit a short note to reviewers that provides this context.
+Please also see the [2021 ACM Publications policy on research involving humans](https://www.acm.org/publications/policies/research-involving-human-participants-and-subjects) before submitting.

 ### Where to submit